-She explained, “I’m an alternative rock radio DJ and like I’m kind of controlling the music and I want my listeners to have a say in what they’re listening to,” and so Ctrl + Alternative + Del was born.
+“I’m an alternative rock radio DJ and like I’m kind of controlling the music and I want my listeners to have a say in what they’re listening to,” Buskey said.
+And so, Ctrl + Alternative + Del was aptly named.

 Buskey is a 20-year-old UAlbany sophomore from – air quotes – Plattsburgh, NY.
 “I’m from such a small town that Plattsburgh is like the closest thing anybody would be able to identify me by,” she said.
 She’s actually from a town called West Chazy, where she graduated with a class of 58 people.

 “That’s one of the reasons why I chose a big school like this,” Buskey laughed.
 In seventh grade, Buskey’s class went on a tour of the UAlbany campus: “Little me who hasn’t been to New York City…seeing the towers for the dorms I was like ‘these are skyscrapers!’”

 UAlbany kept a special place in her heart since that trip, and she said “I’m a firm believer in following your instinct, if I had that feeling after visiting for a day in seventh grade I was like maybe I’ll like it here.”